 How can we develop shared best practices for language teaching among institutions?

 We will exchange insights and experiences with our participants and expect that this session will lead to ongoing networking among institutions engaged in similar innovative approaches to instructional collaboration.
-We will invite participants to share contact information and links to relevant project sites, and will follow up by sending out a questionnaire, a detailed summary of the discussion, and links to our project.
+We will also invite participants to share contact information and links to relevant project sites, and will follow up by sending out a questionnaire, a detailed summary of the discussion, and links to our project.

 Columbia, Cornell, and Yale have developed a collaborative framework for teaching the less commonly taught languages (LCTL) through videoconferencing and other distance learning technology.
 In this Roundtable session, we will use a case study approach to discuss the background and rationale for the project and to share the preliminary outcomes and lessons learned in our pilot project.
 We will invite the participants discuss their experiences; compare approaches to distance and blended learning; and exchanges perspectives.